 Our Extreme Philippines Tour really is one of our favorites due to the places we go and the things that we see.
 And one of the highlights of this tour is visiting Batac, the self-styled home of Great Leaders”.
 This is the Batac Guide.

-To read about the Cutud Lenten Rotes Festival click here.
+To read about the Cutud Lenten Rites Festival in this external article.

 What the Batac?